International K-8 Mathematics: Teaching and Learning

 - Guest and graduate students are eligible to apply provided the above requirements are met

-Students must register and pay for 3-credits of EDE 461 for the Summer 2013 term.
-Other course credit options are available.
-Please see the program leaders for more information.
+Students must register and pay for 2-credits of EDE 461 for the Summer 2012 term

-The additional cost of this program is $1,585*.
-This includes:
+The cost of this program is $1,628.
+This includes

-- Housing with full kitchen (students must purchase their own meals).
-Utrecht University will provide 9 lunches.
+- Housing with full kitchen (students must purchase their own meals)

 - Transportation in the Netherlands

 There is a $300 enrollment deposit required at the time of application.
-Students are required to submit full payment of program fee by March 15, 2013.
-Scholarships are available for this program.
+Students are required to submit full payment of program fee by March 9, 2012.
+To determine an estimate of all costs, please click here to download a sample budget form.

-Not included in the program fee: Tuition charges, airfare, visa, and passport.
+NOTE*: Not included in the program fee: Tuition Charges, Passport, and Visa